 As we toured the grounds, the guide provided some of the castle’s history, mentioning how it was one of the new styles of fortifications built by William the Conqueror after the Battle of Hastings in 1066, marking the last successful invasion of England.

 Inside the castle, there were numerous photos and paintings of the queen, spanning her 80 years of life.
-Our guide told us how, were it not for the king abdicating his throne in 1936 to marry a Bostonian woman, becoming her 3rd husband, Queen Elizabeth would never have been queen.
+Our guide told us how, were it not for the king abdicating his throne in 1936 to become a Bostonian woman’s third husband, Queen Elizabeth would never have been crowned.

 Our bus pulled away from the castle and departed the town of Windsor.
 As we made our way into the English countryside, our guide listed off a few more facts about England, most notably that 77% of the country was farmland, with the average farm roughly 240 acres in size, costing roughly £3,500 per acre.